Vacancies and Applications

 Spend time before each meeting reading the packet of information provided to you, and come to each meeting prepared to participate fully in all items on the agenda.

 Fill out a Fair Political Practices Commission (FPPC) Statement of Economic Interests Form 700 each year, disclosing as public record any potential conflicts of interest you may have in discharging your duties.
+Planning Commissioners are also required to take biannual Ethics Training (AB 1234).

 Serve a term ranging from two to five years, depending on the Commission.
 If you are appointed to fill an unexpired vacancy, you will serve the time remaining for the vacancy.